1. View Custom CSS in the designer without publishing

-GOOD TO KNOW - you can use this custom attribute on the body tag which will apply this across all anchor links.
+Helpful tip - You can use this custom attribute on the body tag which will apply this across all anchor links.

 If you've been using webflow for a while you likely use div-blocks to manage your containers.
 But maybe you need to update an older site using them, or maybe you just like being you.

 Either way, you can simply add this bit of code and change the standard 960px Container